Physical therapy: United Kingdom

 The title of Physiotherapist is a protected professional title in the United Kingdom.
 Anyone using this title must be registered with the Health & Care Professions Council (HCPC).
 Physiotherapists must complete the necessary qualifications, usually an undergraduate physiotherapy degree (at university or as an intern), a master rehabilitation degree, or a doctoral degree in physiotherapy.
 This is typically followed by supervised professional experience lasting two to three years.
-All professionals on the HCPC register must comply with continuing professional development (CPD) and can be audited for this evidence at intervals.
+All professionals on the HCPC register must comply with continuing professional development and can be audited for evidence of having done so at intervals.

 Specialty areas

 The body of knowledge of physical therapy is large, and therefore physical therapists may specialize in a specific clinical area.
 While there are many different types of physical therapy, the American Board of Physical Therapy Specialties lists ten current specialist certifications.
-Most Physical Therapists practicing in a specialty will have undergone further training, such as an accredited residency program, although individuals are currently able to sit for their specialist examination after 2,000 hours of focused practice in their respective specialty population, in addition to requirements set by each respective specialty board.
+Most physical therapists practicing in a particular specialty will have undergone further training, such as an accredited residency program, although individuals are currently able to sit for their specialist examination after 2,000 hours of focused practice in their respective specialty population, in addition to requirements set by each respective specialty board.

 Cardiovascular and pulmonary

-Cardiovascular and pulmonary rehabilitation respiratory practitioners and physical therapists offer therapy for a wide variety of cardiopulmonary disorders or pre and post cardiac or pulmonary surgery.
+Cardiovascular and pulmonary rehabilitation respiratory practitioners and physical therapists offer therapy for a wide variety of cardiopulmonary disorders or pre- and post-cardiac or pulmonary surgery.
 An example of cardiac surgery is coronary bypass surgery.
 The primary goals of this specialty include increasing endurance and functional independence.
 Manual therapy is used in this field to assist in clearing lung secretions experienced with cystic fibrosis.
-Pulmonary disorders, heart attacks, post coronary bypass surgery, chronic obstructive pulmonary disease, and pulmonary fibrosis, treatments can benefit from cardiovascular and pulmonary specialized physical therapists.
+The treatment of pulmonary disorders, heart attacks, post coronary bypass surgery, chronic obstructive pulmonary disease, and pulmonary fibrosis can benefit from cardiovascular and pulmonary specialized physical therapists.